Nicoloye/node_clone_d8/README.txt

 tab you have *already* created a new node that is a copy of the node you were viewing, and you will be redirected to an edit screen for that new node.

+This module makes reasonable checks on access permissions.
+A user cannot clone a node unless they can use the input format of that node, and unless they have permission to create new nodes of that type based on a call to node_access().

 This module seems to work with common node types, however YMMV.
 File attachments are not included in the cloned node.
 Seems to produce functional clones of forms made using webform.
 In all cases, but especially if you are using a complex or custom node type, you should evaluate this module on a test site with a copy of your database before attempting to use it on a live site.

+To install this module, copy it to the /modules directory of your Drupal installation and enable it at /admin/modules.
+A new permission is created, but there are no changes to the database structure.

 Note: this module derived from code posted by Steve Ringwood (nevets@drupal) at http://drupal.org/node/73381#comment-137714